Drosera multifida, Evans Head

 Soil: Equal parts peat moss and perlite only.

-Temperatures: Tolerant of cool temperatures but always protect from frost.
+Temperatures: Tolerant of cool temperatures, but always protect from frost.

 PLANT YOU RECEIVE

-• Shipped in a 3-inch pot.
-Care instructions are included.
+• Juvenile plant shipped in a 3-inch pot.

 Reviews